IeuanWalker/Cockpit/README.md

 </p>

 # Cockpit

-**Full visibility and control for GitHub Copilot.
-Review every change.
-Run parallel workflows.
-Ship with confidence.**

 A powerful GUI for GitHub Copilot CLI that brings transparency, control, and customization to AI-assisted development.

 ## Why Cockpit?

-- **Free and Open Source** — No licensing costs, no vendor lock-in.
+- **Free and Open Source** - No licensing costs, no vendor lock-in.
 Full transparency into how your AI workflows operate with community-driven development.
-- **Fully Customizable** — Tailor the interface, theme, layout, and workflows to match your personal setup.
+- **Fully Customizable** - Tailor the interface, theme, layout, and workflows to match your personal setup.
 Extend with plugins for your team's specific needs (coming soon).
-- **Transparent & Traceable** — See every decision the AI makes.
+- **Transparent & Traceable** - See every decision the AI makes.
 Comprehensive activity logs, token usage tracking, and audit trails keep you in control and informed.

 ## Key Features